bytefair/scentric/readme.md

 * Theme validates and meets all normal expectations for WP.org themes aside from post thumbnail support built in.
 * Lots of minor cleanup of the code.
 * Finally created a screenshot.png file

+## Planned Additions

+* (Maybe) Move custom types to a plugin, which is probably the way to go.
+In the meantime, I endorse using [Easy Custom Content Types for WordPress](http://codecanyon.net/item/easy-custom-content-types-for-wordpress/234182).
+I've heavily examined the code and it's of extremely high quality and uses almost entirely native WP functionality.
+You don't even need to keep the plugin installed once you've generated the code.
+If you'd like to do custom types as a plugin, use this.
+* (Maybe) Write an admin backend for custom types
+* (Maybe) Write a default template handler for custom types.

 ## License